 | Both combined | $10,000 | $200/mo | $320,117 | $82,000 | $238,117 |

-The same mechanics that build investment wealth also accumulate debt.
-A $5,000 credit card balance at 24% APR compounded monthly grows to $14,181 if left unpaid for 5 years.
-High-interest debt should almost always be paid off before investing — the guaranteed "return" of eliminating 20%+ interest beats almost any investment.
+A $5,000 credit card balance at 24% APR compounded monthly grows to $14,181 if left completely unpaid for 5 years.
+The same math that builds your wealth is quietly destroying the finances of anyone carrying high-interest debt.
+High-interest debt (20%+) should almost always be eliminated before investing — no investment reliably beats a guaranteed 24% "return" from eliminating interest.

 Compound Interest in Real Financial Products

-- Index funds / ETFs: The S&P 500 has delivered roughly 10% average annual returns historically (7% inflation-adjusted).
+- Index funds / ETFs: The S&P 500 has returned roughly 10% annually before inflation (7% after inflation) over long periods.
 Dividends reinvested = compounding in action.
+The single most powerful long-term wealth-building tool for most people.

-- Student loans: Often compound daily.
-Unpaid interest capitalizes (is added to principal), making the effective rate higher than the stated rate.
+- Student loans: Compound daily in most cases.
+Unpaid interest capitalizes (gets added to principal), raising the effective rate above the stated rate.
+Pay interest during grace periods if you can.